 Your basic salary assumes a working week of 40 hours.
 Anything after this will be paid at penalty rates.
 In addition, some locations attract a higher category.
 You may earn a bit more in a rural area compared to the city.
 Generally, you can expect a base salary ranging from $80,000 to $130,000 with added benefits such as holiday and sick pay.

 Psychiatrist Salaries in New Zealand in Private Practice

-Psychiatrists in New Zealand with FRANZCP can work in private practice.
+Psychiatrist with FRANZCP can work in private practices in New Zealand.
 You can expect to earn 40 to 50% more in full time private practice roles.
-As an SIMG moving to New Zealand private practice is not an immediate option but it is something to consider for the future particularly if you obtain your local fellowship.
+As an SIMG moving to New Zealand, private practice is not an immediate option.
+But it definitely is something to consider for the future – particularly if you obtain your local fellowship.